SpineEventEngine/chat-bot/ENVIRONMENT.md

 The Cloud Build configuration is available as [`cloudbuild.yaml`](./cloudbuild.yaml) and does the following:

-1. Starts the Gradle build for the project.
+1. Starts Gradle build for the project.
-2. Deploys the new revision of the Cloud Run service.
+2. Deploys a new revision of the Cloud Run service.

 In addition to the configuration, the Cloud Build trigger is configured to automatically start build and deploy process upon commits to the `master` branch.
 In order to allow Cloud Build to